 Wall Street is where most people take their photos and is the most narrow part of the canyon.

 This section brings more obstacles.
-Large boulders start to appear and there are some sections where the water that start getting deeper.
+Large boulders start to appear and there are some sections where the water that starts getting deeper.
 We even had to scramble on portions to avoid wading through the deeper waters.
 This was the deepest part of the hike.
-Some people attempted to traverse on the wall with no luck:
+Some people attempted to traverse on the wall with no luck.

 The first victim to fall into the mud.
 As our duty as photographers, it was most important that we document this before asking if our friend was okay.
 Sorry, Henry!
 (P.S.
 I was the only one who didn’t fall, BUT I was also the slowest hiker.)